mhdahsan2000/Unimelb-EdTech-HTML-CSS--JS-Screening-Test/readme.txt

    5.Numbers must be positive integers, or an error will be displayed - DONE 6.Any repeated number will not be added - DONE
    7.If possible, numbers in the list will be sorted from from lowest to highest, top to bottom. - DONE (left to right sorted)
-   8.Nothing should happen if the button is clicked while the input field is blank - Display error message with blank input.
+   8.Nothing should happen if the button is clicked while the input field is blank - Display error message with blank input - DONE
+   9. Logo position Adjustment - yet to complete

     MY SOLUTION APPROACH :
     ----------------------------------------------------------------------